LaunchCoderGirlSTL/Data-Science-Assignments/exploratory_data_analysis_project/README.md

 4. Create a presentation that is 5-8 minutes, which explains your findings.
 You will be giving this presentation on the due date.

+Guidelines for your notebook:
+- Write up an executive summary of your findings using `markdown`.
+- Bonus/Optional: Use `markdown` throughout your notebook to tell the story of your data.
+- All graphs should have Titles, labels and matching color schemes where applicable.
+- Code should be neat and well documented.
+- Use different types of graphs